 A Slammin’ History of Summer Jam: Australia’s Hottest Streetball Tournament

 Boomshakalaka!
-Summer Jam is heating up down under, with Australia’s largest streetball tournament flying in from the wild west to Melbourne on February 3–5.
+Summer Jam is down under, with Australia’s largest streetball tournament flying in from the wild west to Melbourne on February 3–5.
 Recently celebrating 10 years of backboard-breaking jams and buttery smooth buckets, founders Eamon Larman-Ripon and Daniel Ella are building a grassroots community stronger than Zion’s upper body.

 To celebrate the upcoming event at the iconic Princes Gardens, we hooked up Eamon and Daniel to hit rewind on a hoops project with serious hang time.